Ecksmas/rtos_scheduler/README.md

 ## Overview

 A lightweight cooperative RTOS style task scheduler written in C.
-Designed for embedded system such as microcontroller, it allows multiple periodic and delayed tasks to run in a time-sliced fashion without a real operating system.
+Designed for embedded systems such as a microcontroller, it allows multiple periodic and delayed tasks to run in a time-sliced fashion without a real operating system.

 ## Example